Adnan-The-Coder/navigo-advance-kafka-backend/README.md

 ## 🌟 Overview

-ACM Main Codebase is a comprehensive enterprise grade monorepo contains multiple applications organized in a scalable architecture.
+navigo Main Codebase is a comprehensive enterprise grade monorepo contains multiple applications organized in a scalable architecture.

 ### Core Principles